sheldonucr/EMspice/README.md

+# EMspice -- The full-chip level EM-IR coupled analysis for EM sign-off analysis
-# This is the Python version of the EMSpice, which perform the mult-physics electrical and stress analysis of multi-segment interconnect wires.
+EMspice which perform the mult-physics electrical and stress analysis of multi-segment interconnect wires.

+We have phython version and matlab version

 **ICC to spice code in "EMspice_python/icc2spice/"**